-I hiked a close-in trail, had lunch, and enjoyed the spectacular stone sculptures perfectly placed throughout the grounds.
+I hiked a close-in trail, had lunch, and enjoyed the stone sculptures perfectly placed throughout the grounds.
 Families were relaxing and picnicking on a lush carpet of grass.

-My B&B is between Claremont and Rondebosch, both are growing suburban areas surrounded by spectacular natural beauty and Cape Dutch architecture.
+My B&B is between Claremont and Rondebosch, both growing suburban areas surrounded by spectacular natural beauty and Cape Dutch architecture.
 The University of Cape Town is nearby.
 It’s quite a change from the daily city chaos in Maputo!